CARTAvis/carta-backend/README.md

 sudo dnf copr enable cartavis/carta

 # install the latest beta version of the backend only
-# (suitable for use with the CARTA controller)
 sudo dnf install carta-backend-beta

-# OR install the latest beta version of the backend and frontend
+# install the latest stable release version of the backend only
-# (suitable for a desktop install)
-sudo dnf install carta-beta
+sudo dnf install carta-backend
 ```

+The RPM beta package uses a custom install location in `/opt`, and can be installed in parallel with the stable package.

 ## Building the development version from source

-### Submodules
+### Obtaining the source

 This repository includes several dependencies as submodules:
 * [The protocol buffer definitions](carta-protobuf) for communication between the backend and frontend.